 Day Trip

-If you want to fit a lot into one day, consider doing a bus tour.
-My last trip to London I did The English Bus Tour to Bath, “a secret place”, and Stonehenge.
+If you want to fit a lot into one day, consider booking a bus tour.
+A few trips ago I did the Small Group Stonehenge, Bath and Secret Place Tour from London and can't recommend it enough.
 It was a VERY filled day with lots of driving but TOTALLY worth it.
 I would do it again in a heartbeat.
-They also have a tour that combines the Cotswold, Oxford, and Stratford upon Avon.

 Decide what city or sight is most important to you and if you want to navigate on your own or book a guided tour.